-LDCT is a unique CT scan technique that combines special x-ray equipment with sophisticated computers to produce multiple, cross-sectional images or pictures of the inside of the body.
+LDCT combines special x-ray equipment with sophisticated computers to produce multiple, cross-sectional images or pictures of the inside of the body.
 LDCT produces images of sufficient quality to detect many abnormalities while using up to 90 percent less ionizing radiation than a conventional chest CT scan.

-In the past, two other tests have been used to check for lung cancer: chest x-ray and sputum cytology.
+In the past, doctors used chest x-ray and sputum cytology to check for lung cancer.
 A chest x-ray makes images of the heart, lungs, airways, blood vessels and the bones of the spine and chest.
-X-rays are the oldest and most frequently used form of medical imaging.
-Sputum cytology is a laboratory test in which a sample of sputum (mucus that is coughed up from the lungs) is viewed under a microscope to check for cancer cells.
+Sputum cytology is a lab test in which a sample of sputum (mucus that is coughed up from the lungs) is viewed under a microscope to check for cancer cells.
 However, the use of chest x-ray and sputum cytology, individually or in combination, has not resulted in a decreased risk of dying from lung cancer.